Lincoln Silver Bowl

 PREFERENCES:

 Please refrain from using abstract arguments such as Ks, Critiques, and CPs in South Dakota main season, UNLESS you are able to prove exactly how this relates to the resolution and your contentions.
-I debated policy the majority of my debate career (being in the final policy round EVER in SD) so if you use them, I will know what you are talking about - your opponent may not so explain exactly what you mean.
+Experimental debate is only fun if it makes sense and works within the round.
+I debated policy for the majority of my debate career (being in the final policy round EVER in SD) so if you use them, I will know what you are talking about - your opponent may not so explain exactly what you mean.
 (CPs are very controversial in PF, I would strongly avoid these if you don't wanna talk about it for the duration of every speech and get debated on topicality and resolutional analysis)

 I have only judged LD, last year being my introduction.
-But, don't think I am lay, I do know what you are saying, and I can keep a good flow.
-(Thank you to all of my friends who have helped me out lol) With this, I am someone who, like PF will judge based on your clash.
+With this, I am someone who, like PF will judge based on your clash.
 Believe in what you are debating, even if it is not your own personal belief outside of the round.
 If you do not care about what you are saying I will pick up on it, and stop listening.

 SPEECHES: